felsenhower/yavl-cpp/README.md

 `yavl-cpp` is a tool to auto-generate C/C++ code containing struct declarations, data bindings (methods to convert YAML to generated structs and vice versa) and validators from a specification written in a subset of YAML ("YAVL").

-In principle, `yavl-cpp` is similar to Google Protobuf: You specify data structures and generate C++ code from that.
+In principle, `yavl-cpp` is similar to Google Protobuf: You specify data structures in an abstract language and generate C++ code from that.
 Some key differences are:
 - Structure definitions in `yavl-cpp` are done via YAML documents.
 - `yavl-cpp` does not perform any kind of serialization.